gem/oq-engine/doc/manual/oq-manual.rst

 -  The upper and lower seismogenic depths [km]

--  One mfd
+-  One *Magnitude-Frequency Distribution*

--  One msr
+-  One *Magnitude-Scaling Relationship*

 -  The rupture aspect ratio